-10 tips to free up storage space on your Android phone or tablet
+12 tips to free up storage space on your Android phone or tablet

 Use a MicroSD card

-One of the easiest ways to increase storage space on your Android device is to buy a MicroSD card.
 Many smartphone manufacturers have ditched the slot, but if you’re lucky enough to have one, a MicroSD card is definitely the easiest way to add storage space to your device.
 If you can use a MicroSD card, you can snag an extra 64GB for less than $30.
-It’s important to choose a fast card with decent read and write speeds, however.
+It’s important to choose a good MicroSD card with decent read and write speeds, however.
 Don’t be tempted to pick a card solely on the price tag, and make sure that you get a Class 10 card.

 You won’t be able to move every app onto your new card, but with older versions of Android — Android 5.1.1 Lollipop and earlier — you can probably move some.
 To do so, go to Settings > Apps and tap on each app listed under Downloaded.
 Then, tap Move to SD Card, if the choice is available.
 Keep in mind that some phones house the option to Transfer data to SD card under Settings > Storage.